- When and where will the conference take place?

 Does ALA provide transportation from the hotels to the convention center?

 Yes, ALA and Gale Cengage Learning provide complimentary shuttle services from the official ALA hotels to the Convention Center.
-A shuttle schedule and other details will be available soon.

 Do you offer childcare at the Annual Conference?